sgszha17/DailyNoteApp/README.md

 There are three main document:
 * Users -- A Data Transfer Object
 * UsersController -- A Table Controller
-* M1 -- A First code migration document which used to contruct table in database After user register, in the frontend, a user instance will be transmitted to server and stored into database:
+* M1 -- A First code migration document which used to construct table in database After user register, in the frontend, a user instance will be transmitted to server and stored into database:

 ![screenshots_of_userstable](https://user-images.githubusercontent.com/11943815/31317636-3a1f67b4-ac90-11e7-9d43-ff2a75adb810.JPG)

 The server also has capability to deal with query.

+## Authors
+* Dawei Wang
+* Siyu Zhang
+* Tong Zou